MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/README.md

 </tr>
 <tr>
 <td>9️⃣</td>
-<td>Pelvis explicitly reporting PR/AUPRC in the main merged ROC workflow</td>
+<td>Pelvis code contain even reporting of PR/AUPRC in the main merged ROC workflow if needed for extra analysis. </td>
 </tr>
 </table>

-> ⚠️ When reporting AUROC, make sure both experiments are compared using the same **sum-all-bars** patient score and not an outdated one-arm score.
+> ⚠️ When reporting AUROC, make sure both experiments are compared using the same **sum-all-bars** patient score and not other things, unless you intentionally want that!

 ---

 <div align="center">

-### 🧠🦴 Two-Stage Unsupervised Anomaly Detection — Brain & Pelvic MRI
+### That's it, have fun!!

 *Research code for medical image analysis using deep learning.*